 According to Article 10(7) of the FCA, requirements for the fallback procedures and the requirement provided for in Article 21(3) of the CACM Regulation shall be considered.
 This methodology is compatible with the relevant fallback procedures: where no Day-Ahead or Intraday calculation is available the full maximum technical capacity (subject to constraints) will be used in accordance with Article 4 of this methodology.

-The IU CC Methodology Proposal contributes to and does not in any way hinder the achievement of the objectives of Article 3 of the FCA Regulation.
-In particular, this IU CC Methodology Proposal
+The IU CC Methodology contributes to and does not in any way hinder the achievement of the objectives of Article 3 of the FCA Regulation.
+In particular, this IU CC Methodology

 Establishes a common and coordinated process for the capacity calculations by defining a set of harmonised rules for long-term cross-zonal capacity calculation, seeking to minimise planned reductions in cross-zonal capacity and make participants aware of these reductions in good time.
 As such, this serves the objective of promoting effective long-term cross-zonal trade with long-term cross-zonal hedging opportunities for market participants in accordance with Article 3(a) of the FCA Regulation;